 Crisis Services: Crisis services may be necessary when a client is in a mental health crisis requiring more intensive services to prevent the necessity of a higher level of care.
 Providers must document the need for such services in the clinical record.
-These services may be Crisis Therapy or Crisis Stabilization services, or an increased number/duration of services, per type of provider, as described below:
+These services may be Crisis Intervention or Crisis Stabilization services, or an increased number/duration of services, per type of provider, as described below:

-- Only Master Contract Provider's may claim for Crisis Therapy services. - Crisis Stabilization Programs are the only providers who may utilize Crisis Stabilization services. - Progress Notes for crisis services must include the minimum requirements already described, as well as: - Relevant clinical details leading to the crisis - The identified crisis must be the client's crisis, not a significant support person's crisis.
+- Only Level 1 providers may claim for Crisis Intervention services. - Level 3 providers may provide services in excess of the current authorization when warranted.
+These providers must contact Authorization Services for authorization of the amended treatment plan for an estimated period of crisis.
+Each service provided during the period of crisis must be documented as crisis - Crisis Stabilization Programs are the only providers who may utilize Crisis Stabilization services. - Progress Notes for crisis services must include the minimum requirements already described, as well as: - Relevant clinical details leading to the crisis - The identified crisis must be the client's crisis, not a significant support person's crisis.
 (CCR24) - The urgency & immediacy of the situation must be clearly documented and describe each of the following medical necessity requirements: (CCR10) (CCR10) (CCR15) - How the crisis is related to a mental health condition. - How the client is imminently or currently a danger to self or to others or is gravely disabled - Why the client either requires psychiatric inpatient hospitalization or psychiatric health facility services or that without timely intervention, why the client is highly likely to develop an immediate emergency psychiatric condition. - Interventions done to decrease or eliminate or alleviate danger, reduce trauma and/or ameliorate the crisis. - The aftercare safety plan. - Collateral and community contacts that will participate in follow-up.
 (CCR06) (CCR10) (CCR15)